AccuWeather Alert: Strong Storms Late Tonight with Potentially Damaging Winds

 SATURDAY: A true autumn chill arrives in time for the weekend.
 We start out on Saturday with mostly sunny skies, but our high only reaches 55.

-SUNDAY: Abundant sunshine does a repeat performance, but it's even cooler with a chilly high of just 51.
+SUNDAY: Abundant sunshine does a repeat performance, but it's even cooler with a chilly high of just 52.
+Widespread frost is possible overnight.

 MONDAY: This is yet another day of abundant sun with another chilly high around 55.